ezzhang8/ezzhang8/README.md

 ### Hi there 👋
+Thanks for checking out my profile!
+I'm a junior from the Greater Vancouver area..

+🔭 I’m currently working on
+* Maintaining two projects for
 <!--
 **ezzhang8/ezzhang8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.